-The specialist at Fertility PLUS can give you statistics for your individual chance of a live birth based on your age, cause and duration of infertility.
+The specialist at Fertility Plus can give you statistics for your individual chance of a live birth based on your age, cause and length of time of infertility.

 The most important factors affecting success rates are female age, weight and cause of infertility.
-The following data is the live birth rates per fresh embryo transfer and frozen embryo transfer from 2018.
-It does not include treatments that used donor eggs or pre-implantation genetic testing of embryos.
+The following data is the live birth rates per fresh embryo transfer and frozen embryo transfer from 2019.
+It does not include treatments that used donor eggs.

 It is useful to know that not every cycle of IVF that starts will result in an embryo transfer – some cycles don’t make it to egg collection, some cycles don’t have eggs at egg collection and sometimes the eggs don’t fertilise.
-Around 50% of cycles will have embryos to freeze.
-At Fertility Plus, 98% of all our fresh and frozen embryo transfers are single embryo transfers.
-Around 25% of our egg collections have all the embryos frozen and the embryos thawed at a later date to reduce the risk of OHSS.
+At Fertility Plus:

 The most important factor affecting success rates for donor insemination (DI) is female age.
 With successive cycles an increasing proportion of women receiving DI treatment will conceive.
 The pregnancy rate for women under 40 years of age having DI at Fertility PLUS is approximately 20% per insemination.
 This is based on the last 10 years results.